wriley/DayZBanditAI/README.md

 Reminder: The latest stable build of DZAI is always located in the 'master' branch.
 The latest experimental build is located in a separate branch, usually labeled with a version number.
 These experimental builds have the latest improvements and bugfixes, but may also have new bugs that need to be fixed, so they are not guaranteed to be stable.

 Questions?
 Comments?
-Send me a PM on the Open DayZ forums at: http://opendayz.net/members/buttface.1178/ and I will help if I am able.
+Start a thread on the OpenDayZ forums to send your feedback or ask questions: http://opendayz.net/forums/DZAI/.

 Features
 ============